 - Avoid crowded indoor spaces and ensure indoor spaces are properly ventilated by bringing in outdoor air as much as possible.

 - Avoid close contact with individuals who are sick.

-- Avoid touching your eyes, nose, and mouth.
+- Avoid touching your eyes, nose, and mouth with unclean hands.

 - Use and dispose of a tissue when coughing or sneezing.

 - Routinely clean and disinfect frequently touched surfaces.

 Symptoms, which may appear 2 to 14 days after exposure, include shortness of breath, fever or chills, and cough.
 Outcomes range from mild illness to death.
 Seek medical advice if you think you might have COVID-19 or have been exposed to COVID-19.

 If you have any questions, please contact our Customer Service Center.

 Learn more about HMAA’s coverage of COVID-19 testing and treatment.

 Learn about COVID-19 prevention and treatment.